 Look before you Leap

-Cedar Rose is a business intelligence company which specialises in the Middle East and Africa.
-Our database contains coverage of African countries that may be of great potential.
-Our data warehouse holds more than 90% of entities in Algeria and Morocco, with at least 50% of entities in Egypt.
+The Cedar Rose database contains coverage of African countries that may be of great potential.
 Furthermore, our coverage also spreads into entities located in Western Sahara.
 But we don`t just provide data access, we have teams of experienced and professional investigators who can conduct meticulous additional research, ensuring your due diligence is trustworthy, up-to-date and compliantly obtained.

 Africa is one of the largest continents on this planet and it contains a huge amount of untapped potential.
 With our data, knowledge, language skills and research expertise, Cedar Rose can help you and your company successfully invest in this vast region.
 Our services are focused and dedicated to business intelligence, expertly conducted in order to mitigate risks.

 For more information on how we can help in Africa and beyond, give us a call today on +357 25 346630 or email firstname.lastname@example.org